Take these steps to come out of the debt shame shadows and pay off debt for good.

 Do you lie awake at night worrying about how you’ll pay off all the credit card debt you’ve acquired?
 Maybe you’re plagued by a stack of medical bills that continue to arrive in the mail.
 Or perhaps you took out a personal loan to consolidate debt and then ran up even more debt.

-Whatever the cause of your high debt, debt shame can hold you back from honestly assessing what you owe and taking steps to pay off debt and feel better about yourself.
+Whatever the cause of your high debt and always being broke, debt shame can hold you back from honestly assessing what you owe and taking steps to pay off debt and feel better about yourself.

 Here are six steps to take on debt shame and replace it with a better outlook.